seowfie/6WCSERVER-WD-301-FLORAVIA/README.md

 Final Project for WEBCSERVER and ADDBASE
 AY 2025–2026, 1st Semester

+⚠️ Important Note
+Due to GitHub’s file size restrictions, some dependencies are not included in the uploaded repository.
+Please install all required dependencies individually using the commands below to ensure the application runs properly.

 📖 Overview

 Floravia is a full-stack flower shop web application that enables customers to browse, order, and pay for floral products online.